 Thanks Peter for the interview.
 I’m sure your advice will be a great help to our readers who are learning Spanish.

-For further information on the Spanish spoken in Colombia, please see Peter’s blog and eBook (co) on the subject.
+For further information on the Spanish spoken in Colombia, please see Peter’s blog and eBook (http://colombianspanish.

 Did you like this article?One click won't cost you anything, but it would mean a lot to us: